UHC Peer Programs

 What do Peer Advocates do?

-• Arrange transportation for the client to receive a Sexual Assault Forensic Exam (SAFE) at the hospital and arrange University Health Center medical appointments.
+2. Arrange for clients to obtain a Sexual Assault Forensic Exam (SAFE) or University Health Center medical appointments.

-• Accompany clients to meetings with the Office of Civil Rights and Sexual Misconduct (Title IX), the Police, the Office of Student Conduct, and other on-/off-campus reporting resources.
+3. Accompany clients to meetings with the Office of Civil Rights and Sexual Misconduct (Title IX), the Police, the Office of Student Conduct, and other on-/off-campus reporting resources if needed.

 CARE Peer Outreach

-Outreach Peers serve under the direction of the Coordinator for Outreach and Assessment in the CARE to Stop Violence office.
-Outreach Peers are the voice of CARE and are ultimately responsible for ensuring the entire UMD campus community is aware of CARE and other resources for those that have been impacted by sexual assault, relationship violence, stalking, or sexual harassment (power-based violence).
+CARE Outreach Peers serve under the direction of the Coordinator for Outreach and Assessment at the CARE to Stop Violence office.
+Outreach Peers are the voice of the CARE office and are ultimately responsible for making the UMD campus community aware of CARE services and resources for those that have been impacted by sexual assault, relationship violence, stalking, or sexual harassment.
+Outreach Peers should expect to commit to an average of 3-5 hours each week (this includes class time, which is 2 hours per week).
+Classes are scheduled on Mondays and Wednesdays from 4PM-5PM during the fall and spring semesters.

 What do Outreach Peers do?

-• Inform the campus community about CARE’s efforts to respond to and prevent sexual & relationship violence.
+1. Inform the campus community about CARE's efforts to respond to (through advocacy and therapy) and prevent (through education and outreach) sexual and relationship violence.

-• Plan and execute large-scale events, create digital and tangible promotional materials, table to promote CARE, and facilitate presentations to student groups, such as CARE 101.
+2. Plan and execute large-scale events, create digital and tangible promotional materials, table to promote CARE, and facilitate presentations to student groups, such as CARE 101 and selfCARE.